algbio/themisto/README.md

                           color labels of the colors of that unitig.
 The unitigs appear in the same order as in the FASTA file. (default: "")
-  -v, --verbose           More verbose progress reporting into stderr.
+      --min-colors arg    Extract maximal unitigs with at least (>=) min-colors in each node.
+Can't be used with --colors-out. (optional) (default: 0) -v, --verbose           More verbose progress reporting into stderr.
   -h, --help              Print usage
 ```